Necrotizing enterocolitis (NEC) is the death of tissue in the intestine. It occurs most often in premature or sick babies.

-Babies at higher risk of the condition include:
+Babies at higher risk for the condition include:

 Symptoms may come on slowly or suddenly, and may include: